 The night of the January 5, 1996, the snowy evening before we buried him, I shut the door to my office and thought hard about my boy.
 I thought about the cards that had come those past few days, the flowers, the hugs, the number of times I’d heard the cluck of the tongue and the words that went something like, “Such a shame.
 Such a life unfulfilled.”

 They meant to soothe, but they stung.
 So I wrote this, below, in part to counter the unbearable thought that his life was, in any small way, lacking.
 From his perspective, it was very full.
 Full to the brim.

 Someone—I don’t remember who—read this at the church the next day.
 And here, today, almost 13 years later, with that odd familiar taste in my mouth, I still have to believe it’s true.

 To those of you who grieve because our Colin’s life was taken from him quickly and much too soon, I share your sorrow.
 We all grieve for a life seemingly unfulfilled.

-But though brief, Colin’s life was indeed very full.
+But though brief, Colin’s life was very full.
 And knowing that he lived his short life fully can give us all comfort during some very difficult days.